 No referral is required.
 You can book a consultation directly with our spine specialist.
 Having a recent MRI of your cervical spine is helpful but not mandatory—we can arrange imaging if needed.

-Schedule a consultation to discuss your treatment options.
+Schedule a consultation to discuss your treatment options with our spine specialist.
+No referral required.